scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 Two hyperparameter optimizations are compared, Hyperband and random search and is shown in Figure :ref:`fig:synthetic-performance`.
 Recall from above that Hyperband is a principled early stopping scheme for random search.
-The comparison mirrors that by sampling same hyperparameters [#random-sampling-hyperband]_ and using the same validation set for each run.
+The comparison mirrors that by sampling the same hyperparameters [#random-sampling-hyperband]_ and using the same validation set for each run.
+The results of these simulations are in Figure :ref:`fig:synthetic`.

 .. raw:: latex

+   \par
    Dask provides features that the Hyperband implementation can easily exploit.
    Dask Distributed supports prioritizing different jobs, so it's simple to prioritize the training of different models based on their most recent score.